antoinevastel/antoinevastel.github.io/_posts/2018-01-17-detect-chrome-headless-v2.md

 }
 {% endhighlight %}

-## Screen resolution (New)

-It is possible to obtain the screen resolution by accessing to *screen.width* and *screen.height*.
-Similarly *screen.availWidth* and *screen.availHeight* returns respectively the amount of horizontal or vertical space available to the window, i.e. the width minus elements such as the Windows taskbar.

-In headless mode on Linux, we found no differences between *screen.width* and *screen.availWidth*, and *screen.height* and *screen.availHeight*.
-Even when the *window-size* parameter was passed to Chrome headless, both attributes were identical.
-Even though this rules may not always work, it gives a hint about the presence of Chrome headless.

-{% highlight javascript %}
-// On Linux
-if(screen.width === screen.availWidth && screen.height === screen.availHeight) {
-    console.log("It may be Chrome headless");
-}
-{% endhighlight %}

 ## Chrome (New)

 *window.chrome* is an object that seems to provide features to Chrome extension developpers.